 General Help Needed - Closet organization and clothing inventory

-It's time to tackle the closet!
+With the Christmas season behind us, our focus is again on sorting through our inventory and either distributing what we can to the program or bringing donations to Goodwill.
 If you can help sort and fold please call and leave a message at the Auxiliary office 410-922-2100 x5473.
 We meet on most Wednesdays at 9:30 am (weather permitting).
 Please call ahead to let us know you're coming.

 Useful Forms for Key Persons